3s1d/ACACbattery/Readme.md

 ```
 Those values may be subject to change for your setup.
 Please note the export margin in Watts.
 The inverter will display 20 Watts less than the provided value.

-Additionaly Sun2000's RS232 is used to collect some more information.
+Additionally Sun2000's RS232 is used to collect some more information.
 This is based upon [GFSunInverter](https://github.com/BlackSmith/GFSunInverter) by BlackSmith.

+For power control using the internal limiter an update rate of at least 10Hz+ is required.
+Otherwise the system will oscillate.
+If not obtainable (as it is with my SDM630+mqtt system) a fallback is to use the analog 0..1.6V input for power control.
+This is done via a voltage divider plus op-amp to reduce the impedance of the ESP's DAC.
+Resulting in a gain of 0.5.
+The limiter is still used to fully turn of the inverter by 'emulating' negative power.

 ## Charging

-todo
+Charging is handle via an adjustable charger.
+Something like this: https://de.aliexpress.com/item/33012684821.html?spm=a2g0o.order_list.0.0.55815c5fdZnjNI&gatewayAdapt=glo2deu

+The potentiometer for power adjustments gets replaced by a TLC5615.
+The positive pin gets feed into Vref after passing through a voltage divider of 0.5 (to compensate the TLC5615's internal gain of 2).
+Vout gets connected to the old wiper pin of the potentiometer.
+Plus one relay to emulate the power button.
+The setup gets isolated by ADUM1200 + opto-coupler (for CS) from the discharging unit.

+Please note: Due to a lot of EMI use decoupling capacitors everywhere.